-Table 27: Assessment of impact of the possible relocation of people
+Table 25: Assessment of impact of the possible relocation of people

-Nature: Relocation of exi sting and new households and/or population segments
+Nature: Relocation of existing and new households and/or population segments

 Without mitigation With mitigation

-CONSTRUCTION PHASE
+CONSTRUCTION PHASE CONSTRUCTION PHASE

 Probability Probable (3) Improbable (2)

 Duration Permanent (5) Permanent (5)

 Extent Local (2) Local (2)

 Magnitude Moderate (5) Low (4)

 Significance Medium (36) Low (22)

 Status Positive Positive

 OPERATION AND MAINTENANCE

 Probability Probable (3) Improbable (2)

 Duration Permanent (5) Permanent (5)

 Extent Local (2) Local (2)

 Magnitude Moderate (5) Low (4)

 Significance Medium (36) Low (22)

 Status Positive Positive

 Reversibility Low

-Irreplaceable loss of resources?
-N/A
+Irreplaceable loss of N/A resources?
 Can impacts be Yes mitigated?
-Avoid the resettlement and/or displacement of Mitigation: Avoid the resettlement and/or displacement of Construction, operation households as far as possible. and maintenance If resettlement is unavoidable, residents should be phases sufficiently compensated and assisted with the relocation process.
+Mitigation: Construction, operation Avoid the resettlement and/or displacement of households as far as possible. and maintenance If resettlement is unavoidable, residents should be phases sufficiently compensated and assisted with the relocation process.
 A form of compensation should also be granted to individuals who are residing in informal settlements within the servitude.
 A formal grievance procedure should be implemented and communicated to landowners to ensure a fair and transparent process.
 Eskom (or its appointed contractor) should monitor areas where people gather in the field on a regular basis as this is normally the first indication that settlement might take place in the area.
 These people should be removed in co-operation with the local SAPS to prevent the formation and/or expansion of informal settlements in such an area, especially if it encroaches upon the servitude.
 The servitude should be inspected on a regular basis to determine whether any settlement has taken place, either within the servitude, or encroaching upon the servitude.
-Households that encroach upon or settle within the servitude have to be releasted as seen as possible. servitude have to be relocated as soon as possible.
-Eskom or its appointed contractors should assist these households with the relocation process.
-Educate surrounding communities about the dangers of living in the servitude.
-A form of signage on the towers should also indicate that it is dangerous.
-In some way, a barrier (psychological and/or physical) should indicate that no structures should be built in the servitude.
+Households that encroach upon or settle within the servitude have to be relocated as soon as possible.
+Eskom or its appointed contractors should assist these households with the relocation process.Educate surrounding communities about the dangers of living in the servitude.
+A form of signage on the towers should also indicate that it is dangerous.In some way, a barrier (psychological and/or physical) should indicate that no structures should be built in the servitude.
 One way of achieving such a barrier is to educate community leaders on the health and safety aspects of the servitude, who then in turn can ensure that settlement does not take place within the servitude.
-Cumulative impacts: Households may deliberately settle in a servitude area then claimed compensation from Eskom for having to be resettled.
-Residual risks: Medium 1110010111
+Cumulative impacts: Households may deliberately settle in a servitude area than algimed companyation from Edvam for having to then claimed compensation from Eskom for having to be resettled.
+Residual risks: Medium activities during the construction phase due to the increased risk of veld fires as a result of the presence of construction workers in the area.